Resilient Coastal Communities Project

 Annel Hernandez, Lecturer in International and Public Affairs, Columbia School of International and Public Affairs.

-Hugo Sarmiento, Assistant Professor, Urban Planning Program, Columbia University Graduate School of Architecture, Planning and Preservation
+Hugo Sarmiento, Assistant Professor, Urban Planning Program, Columbia University Graduate School of Architecture, Planning and Preservation.

 Advisory Board